University Technology Purchasing and Onboarding Procedure

 • Will this technology require connection to the MUSC environment or a protected cloud tenant?
 If so, did Info Sec approve it or was a BAA signed (See Step 3)?

 • Are you aware of any similar or redundant technology on campus?
 If so, what does this technology do that the existing technology does not achieve?
-If you are unsure if an existing technology is redundant, please identify the existing technology, and the UEIC will help determine if the existing technology achieves the same goal.
+If you are unsure if an existing technology is redundant, please identify the existing technology, and UEIC will help determine if the existing technology achieves the same goal.

 • Does the system support Single Sign On (SSO) authentication?